Staff & Leadership

 I have over 24 years of experience working with people experiencing mentalhealth issues including anxiety, depression, and PTSD.
 I spent the first 17 years of my practice working with adult survivors of domestic abuse and sexual assault.
 I currently work in a hospital-based setting.
 My style is relational, collaborative, and strengths based.
 I am trained in EMDR and other somatic-based theories and enjoy working with folks who have multilayered identities.
 I received my master’s degree in social work from the University of Washington, but I was born and raised in Indiana.
 I have deep family roots in Appalachia.
 As I age, I grow my appreciation for the tenacity and wisdom of my ancestors and their connection to land and community.

-Tanya Ranchigoda, LICSW | Clinical Director
+Tanya Ranchigoda, LICSW | Clinical Supervisor

 she/her | sri-lankan | canadian | american | hetero | cis

-In stepping into the role as Clinical Director at MEND I hope to learn, observe, and intentionally join in community with this dynamic organization.
 I bring with me fierce compassion, integrity, over two decades of clinical practice in a variety of settings and a wealth of experiences with students from teaching at the University of Washington, Master of Social Work program.
 What I truly hope to offer is a beginner’s mind and a commitment to antiracism through a mindful lens.
 I want to take time to get to know people, what they care about, what they want to get done professionally, and support them in moving in that direction.

 If you are interested in joining our team, please contact us at interview@mendseattle.com.